 - Next he will blow into the end of the blowpipe, filling the molten glass with an air bubble.

-- After this, he will heat the glass in the furnace once again before placing a hose on the end of the blowpipe for the participant to use to blow their ornament.
+- After this, he will heat the glass in the furnace once again before placing a hose on the end of the blowpipe for the participant to use to blow their piece.

 - He will then make final adjustments.
-While his assistant, Tim, cuts a jack line and breaks the glass off the blowpipe, Jordan will go to the kiln and get more glass on another blowpipe and attach the bit of molten glass to the top of the ornament to make a hook using a torch and tweezers.
-The ornament will then be housed in the annealer for 24 hours so the glass can cool down slowly and avoid cracking.
+While his assistant, Tim, cuts a jack line and breaks the glass off the blowpipe, Jordan will go to the kiln and get more glass on another blowpipe and attach the bit of molten glass to the top of the piece to make a hook or stem using a torch and tweezers.
+The piece will then be housed in the annealer for 24 hours so the glass can cool down slowly and avoid cracking.

-Come with family and friends, and leave with a glass-blown masterpiece and one-of-a-kind memories.
-To make an appointment, email email@example.com or call 800-619-4882 or email firstname.lastname@example.org for scheduling of groups of 9+.
+Come with family and friends, and leave with a glass-blown masterpiece and wonderful memories.
+To make an appointment, click on the link below or call 800-619-4882 or email firstname.lastname@example.org for scheduling of groups of 9+.